georgefahmy/LL/README.md

 ## Purpose

 The purpose of this tool is to allow a user to see questions from past seasons (back to season 60) and allows filtering of the questions based on category, and % of people who got the question correct (difficulty).
 The information and questions come directly from publically available information on the Learned League website.

 ## Download

-To download the lastest version of the app: https://github.com/georgefahmy/LL/releases/latest/download/LearnedLeague.dmg.
+To download the latest version of the app: https://github.com/georgefahmy/LL/releases/latest/download/LearnedLeague.dmg.

 ## Installation